-Manchester Electrical Inspections provides electrical inspection and testing services for landlords and letting agencies across South Manchester and Cheshire
+Manchester Electrical Inspections provides electrical inspection and testing services for landlords and letting agencies across Greater Manchester and Cheshire

 Manage your property well and the risks to you as landlord or agent are minimal, but manage it badly and your risks are high.

-You are advised to make visual inspections yourself as landlord or agent in residential properties (record on a safety checklist) and have periodic checks carried out by a qualified electrician.
+You are advised to make visual inspections yourself as landlord or agent in residential properties (record on a safety checklist) and have legally required periodic checks carried out by a qualified electrician.

 - Ideally, ensure that the electrical system complies with the latest wiring regulations.